JanitChawla/Lineten/README.md

 A React portfolio app packaged with Docker, deployable to Kubernetes, and designed to be managed through a GitOps workflow with Argo CD.

+Note: the portfolio content is from an older personal project and has not been updated recently.
+The focus of this repository is the SRE delivery workflow around the application.

 ## What Is Included

 - React application served by nginx